uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 Some other parameter will be added such as Noncomplaint Count and IssueNumber (in section 6) in order to solve the regression model problems.
 #v(1em)
 === 2.3.1 Weighted HVI
-Weighted averaging is used when different observations contribute unequally to an aggregate measure.In another word it will directly contain the information about the borough.
+Weighted averaging is used when different observations contribute unequally to an aggregate measure.
+In another word it will directly contain the information about the borough.
 #v(1em)
 === 2.3.2 Global Correlation
 A global correlation analysis was conducted among key variables: TotalIncidents, Fatality, Injury, AvgTemp, AvgPrecip, and HVI.